Lecturer - Applied Language Studies - College of Letters & Science

-Additional qualifications (by start date): Completion of Master's degree or an equivalent international degree.
+Additional qualifications (by start date): Completion of an advanced degree.
 Candidates must already be authorized to work in the United States.

 Preferred Qualifications: A Ph.D. or equivalent international degree and college-level teaching experience in a relevant field (e.g., linguistics, education, English, foreign language, anthropology) are preferred.